ctzurcanu/virtues/docs/systems/via.md

 - reconciliation (restores the relationship)

 #### Humility
-"I see my strengths and talents but I am humble, not seeking to be the center of attention or to receive recognition."

 #### Prudence
-"I act carefully and cautiously, looking to avoid unnecessary risks and planning with the future in mind.”

 #### Self-Regulation
-"I manage my feelings and actions and am disciplined and self-controlled."

 ### Transcendence

 #### Appreciation of Beauty & Excellence
-"I recognize, emotionally experience, and appreciate the beauty around me and the skill of others."

-Those who express an appreciation of beauty & excellence notice and appreciate beauty, excellence and/or skilled performance in all domains of life, from nature to art to mathematics to science to everyday experience.

-People high in Appreciation of Beauty and Excellence are responsive to these three types of goodness:

 - Physical Beauty.
 This may include auditory, tactile or abstract.
 This type of goodness produces awe and wonder in the person experiencing it.